Results 1 to 10 of 26

 The Following User Says Thank You to thebigspendur For This Useful Post:

 When I shaved with one DE I would loosen the top and rinse it well and leave the blade in place.
 When I began collecting them and was shaving with a different one daily I took the blade out and left it in the medicine cabinet for the next day.
 I didn't wipe the blade in either case.
 I am trying to remember if I wiped them back in the '60s when I used the old Gillette blue blades.
 If you left those in your DE they tended to rust pretty quick IIRC.
 I cannot recall whether I wiped those or not.
 They were pretty rough and I didn't get many shaves out of them.
-I was very happy when the super stainless and then the platinum plus came out.Be kind, for everyone you meet is fighting a hard battle, attributed to Ian Maclaren, circa1897
+I was very happy when the super stainless and then the platinum plus came out.Be careful how you treat people on your way up, you may meet them again on your way back down.

 I've not had a problem with coated or stainless steel DE blade rusting so I'd say just let them air dry.
 I can't see a problem with patting them dry but why bother and the more time you spend handling a DE blade out of the razor the more opportunity you have to cut yourself.
 FWIW I always assumed that the do not wipe was to cover themselves against someone trying to sue them if they did wipe the blade and did get a cut.